sourabhmadur/Neural-Style-Transfer/README.md

 ## Instructions for running:

-To run the code for style transfer, in the style.py file, change paths to the style and content images.
+To run the code for style transfer, change paths to the style and content images in style.py.
 Then simply run the code using the command:

 > python style.py